In this section:

 Our Writing Advice Online service is a pilot scheme for Health & Education students offering an opportunity to gain feedback on their language and writing skills, without having to find a specific time in their schedule or travel to campus.

-We also offer Group LET Tutorials– these are for students doing groupwork together, or who are wanting to discuss the same topic/s; these are usually for 60 minutes.
-Please contact us if you would like one of our Group LET Tutorials.
+We also offer Group LET Tutorials– these are for a minimum of 3 students doing groupwork together, or who are wanting to discuss the same topic/s; these are usually for 60 minutes.
+Please complete this form if you would like to arrange a Group LET Tutorial.

 Note of caution: Proof-reading